 You may have already guessed why the thumbprint cookie is called that.
 Its name gives away the idea behind the cookie.
-Essentially, the indentation in the middle made with the thumb.
+Essentially, the indentation in the middle of the cookie is made with the thumb.
 The indentation can also be made with a small teaspoon.

-The thumbprint cookie, also called the “Hallongrotta”, is a common Swedish pastry that originated in the 19th century.
+The thumbprint cookie, also called the ‘Hallongrotta‘, is a common Swedish pastry that originated in the 19th century.
 The translation of the name means “raspberry cave” in.
 These shortbread cookies are filled with raspberry jam, or another fruit filling in the center of the dessert.
 In the United States, the name ‘thumbprint cookie‘ was adopted, while they are known as ‘jam drops‘ in Australia.
 The cookie also goes by: bird’s nest cookies, butterballs, or Polish tea cakes.

 The Raspberry Jam

 While you can buy store-bought jam to fill your thumbprint cookies, most jams sold in the United States are made with cane sugar.
-If added sugar is used, the recipe is no longer gluten-free.
-So, I suggest using this easy and simple paleo raspberry jam recipe!
+If added sugar is used, the recipe is no longer paleo.
+So, I suggest using this easy and simple, refined sugar free raspberry jam recipe!

 Stir for about 10 minutes, then remove from heat.
 Once the jam sticks to the back of a spoon, pour the mixture into a glass jar and allow it to cool for about 15 minutes.
 This jam is one of my favorite aspects about the thumbprint cookies, but it is also delicious in other desserts too.
 Add it to my Healthy Chocolate Mousse recipe for the perfect indulgence.

 Time for the Dough

 Next, mix together one cup of melted coconut oil, a third cup of maple syrup, and a third cup of honey.
 Make sure to use a sugar-free maple syrup!
 Honey and maple syrup are both natural sweeteners and paleo safe to use in place of cane sugar.
 Once combined, add two large egg yolks one at a time, then one teaspoon of vanilla extract.
-Egg yolks are tender and richer than using a whole egg or egg whites.
+Egg yolks are more tender and rich than using a whole egg or egg whites.
 Next, sift in the dry ingredients.
 Combine with an electric mixer, then roll into balls and place on a prepared baking sheet.

 Fill, Bake & Decorate

 After all the indentations are created, you can add a teaspoon of the homemade raspberry jam to each cookie.
 Carefully fill each cookie, but be sure not to overfill it.
 Bake the cookies at 350 degrees for 15-17 minutes until slightly golden.
 Allow the cookies to cool for roughly ten minutes before drizzling with the dark chocolate.
-To make the dark chocolate drizzle, combine half a cup of sugar-free dark chocolate chips and one tablespoon of coconut oil to a microwave-safe glass.
+To make the dark chocolate drizzle, combine half a cup of sugar and dairy-free dark chocolate chips and one tablespoon of coconut oil to a microwave-safe glass.
 Microwave for 30 seconds, then stir and microwave again for 30 seconds.
 Stir again and then allow to cool.

 If you’re looking for a paleo dessert that is easy to make and delicious, this cookie recipe is for you!
 These Paleo Thumbprint Cookies with homemade raspberry jam and a dark chocolate drizzle are the perfect sweet treat.